Gelfand Models for Diagram Algebras: Introduction

-This count is justified as follows: choose the $r$ positions for propagating edges in $\binom{k}{r}$ ways, choose $r-2\ell$ positions for fixed points among these in $\binom{r}{2\ell}$ ways, and pair the remaining propagating edges into transpositions in $(2\ell-1)!!$ ways.
+To justify this count, choose the $r$ positions for propagating edges in $\binom{k}{r}$ ways, choose $r-2\ell$ positions for fixed points among these in $\binom{r}{2\ell}$ ways, and pair the remaining propagating edges into transpositions in $(2\ell-1)!!$ ways.